dkiang/story-project/story.md

 ## Step 1: Setting & Characters
-*(Commit message: "Created setting and characters")*
+*(Commit message: "Created setting and characters")* Come up with an idea for a main character and at least two supporting characters.
+Try [Mr. Kiang's Story Spinner](https://www.kiang.net/spinner) for ideas.

 **AI Prompt Ideas:**
 - “Suggest three interesting settings for a story about teenagers.”